felisat/ble-proximity-tracing/README.md

 # Estimation of SARS-CoV-2 Transmission from Bluetooth Low Energy Measurements

-This repository contains the Bluetooth Low Energy received signal strength measurements with corresponding ground-truth distances which were anylyzed in our paper
+This repository contains the Bluetooth Low Energy received signal strength measurements with corresponding ground-truth distances which were analyzed in the paper

-[Estimation of SARS-CoV-2 Transmission from Bluetooth Low Energy Measurements](https://arxiv.org/abs/2004.11841)

-Felix Sattler, Jackie Ma, Patrick Wagner, David Neumann, Markus Wenzel, Ralf Schäfer, Wojciech Samek, Klaus-Robert Müller, Thomas Wiegand
+[Estimation of SARS-CoV-2 Transmission from Bluetooth Low Energy Measurements](https://arxiv.org/abs/2004.11841) by Felix Sattler, Jackie Ma, Patrick Wagner, David Neumann, Markus Wenzel, Ralf Schäfer, Wojciech Samek, Klaus-Robert Müller, Thomas Wiegand

 A detailed description of the experiment setup can be found in the paper and the accompanying supplementary materials.

 # How to use the data
 The data is stored in .json files in the `data/` folder.
-To load the data you can use the pythos scripts available in `utils/`.
+To load the data you can use the python scripts available in `utils/`.
 For example, running

 ```python
 from utils import data_utils